-Atlanta United threw away its chance to secure first seed after falling 1-4 to NYCFC at Yankee Stadium on Wednesday.
+Atlanta United eliminated its chances to secure thfirst seed after falling 1-4 to NYCFC at Yankee Stadium on Wednesday.

 Because NYCFC plays in a baseball stadium, the field dimensions are extremely different than any other field in Major League Soccer.
 It is much narrower, which forced Atlanta United to play much differently than it normally does.
 Atlanta United was also missing a multitude of important players such as Josef Martinez, Julian Gressel, and Ezequiel Barco.